meta-introspector/git-submodules-rs-nix/docs/crq/crq-001-review-git-log-patch.md

 **Verification:**
 *   Confirmation that `docs/sops/` contains a comprehensive set of SOP documents.
 *   Spot-checking of generated SOPs for accuracy and relevance to the corresponding Git history.

+## Review of Last GitHub Action Failure

+As part of the ongoing project review, the last GitHub Action failure (Run ID: 17621809753) was investigated.
+The failure was identified as a `sha256` hash mismatch in the `flake.nix` file, specifically for the `git-submodules-rs-nix` repository.
+This issue was subsequently resolved by commit `fdecbc5fc889277e2a8e2dfc8a1806e90b4ef00b` ("fix: Update flake.nix sha256 for repo fetch").